-Hemgenix is an adeno-associated virus (AAV) vector-based hemophilia gene therapy product received approval by the U.S. Food and Drug Administration in November 2022.
+Hemgenix is an adeno-associated virus (AAV) vector-based hemophilia gene therapy product that received approval by the U.S. Food and Drug Administration in November 2022.
 It is indicated for the treatment of adults with hemophilia B who currently use factor IX (FIX) prophylaxis therapy, or have current or historical life-threatening hemorrhage, or have repeated, serious spontaneous bleeding episodes.
+Gene therapy is a developing area of treatment for some individuals with bleeding disorders, and long-term data such as this helps the community understand potential treatment options.

 The HOPE-B program included 54 Hemgenix-treated participants with severe or moderately severe hemophilia B with or without pre-existing AAV5 neutralizing antibodies.
 Enrolled patients were administered the therapy at treatment centers in the US and Europe.
 The five-year results, which were published December 7th in The New England Journal of Medicine, showed overall mean FIX activity levels holding at 36.1%.
 The adjusted annualized bleeding rate (ABR) for all bleeding events was 4.16 during the pre-gene therapy lead-in period and 1.52 after a single infusion of Hemgenix.
 This post-treatment period spanned from months seven to 60 (the five-year mark) and represented a 63% decrease in ABR.
 In addition, 51 of 54 participants (94%) were able to forgo prophylactic therapy.
 CSL also cited a “favorable” safety profile.